Elections & Voting Explained

 Deciding UK General Election results: short-term versus long-term factors

 There are many factors which go into deciding UK General Election results.
 Here we examine the influence of long-term factors compared to short-term ones.

 There are long term differences in the level of support that the parties gain from social groups of the population.

-Older people are more likely to vote for the Conservatives and UKIP while the youngest age group is more likely to vote Labour or Liberal Democrats
+Older people are more likely to vote for the Conservatives while the youngest age group is more likely to vote Labour, Liberal Democrat or Green.

 Lower skilled workers and people who live in social housing are still more likely to vote Labour